stampchain-io/stamps_sdk/docs/src101specs.md

 `data` is a Json object of string value, it can include multi key-value pairs.

-When `type` is "address", `data` MUST include two string parameters.
-The first is address type.
-Currently we only support `btc`and `eth` address type.
-The second is address value.
+When `type` is "address", `data` MUST include address type and address value.
+Currently we only support `btc`and `eth` address types and only can set single address as record under each address type.
+If you set another address record under the same address type, the previous will be covered.

 When `type` is "txt", `data` can be any you'd like to set.